thirumalaics/2024_learning_vault/GCP/Data.md

 		- one table to hold the entities
 		- one to store attrs
 		- one for attr values
-		- these tables are linked through PK and fks, establishing relaationships
+		- these tables are linked through PK and fks, establishing relationships
 		-
 https://stackoverflow.com/questions/62010368/what-exactly-is-a-wide-column-store
 https://blog.logrocket.com/nosql-wide-column-stores-guide/